 Blood shift is a natural reflex that the human body automatically performs when it is exposed to intense underwater pressure.
-It is one of the adaptations of the mammalian diving reflex and is a physiological response to diving deep.
+It is one of the adaptations of the mammalian diving reflex and is a physiological response to diving deep that can help you survive longer underwater.

 The mammalian diving reflex is the phenomenon whereby the body automatically slows down its heart rate (bradycardia) and narrows its arteries to slow down blood flow (vasoconstriction).
 However, when diving deeper, two more adaptations present themselves: blood shift and the spleen effect.